 - Increase recruitment and retention of adult volunteers.

 - The pilot programme is of high quality and meets the developmental needs of young children extremely well.

-- The pilot has been successful in recruiting a pool of both new and existing volunteers who wish to work with younger children and a new pool of female volunteers is being drawn in through the early years’ project.
+- The pilot was been successful in recruiting a pool of both new and existing volunteers who wish to work with younger children and a new pool of female volunteers were drawn in through the early years’ project.
 Whilst 75% of volunteers are female and only 25% are male, this is still a 5% improvement on the typical percentage of males that work in the early years’ environment.

-- There’s enthusiastic support within the movement to extend Scouts to these younger children.
+- Therewas enthusiastic support within the movement to extend Scouts to these younger children.

-- There are challenges, regarding systems and people, in extending the programme more widely and so any further development should be phased, and with continued evaluation to ensure organisational learning continues.
+- There were challenges, regarding systems and people, in extending the programme more widely and so any further development would need to be phased, and with continued evaluation to ensure organisational learning continues.